Finite-size behavior of higher-order cumulant ratios near criticality in two-dimensional Potts models: Conclusions

-We observed an absence of a consistent order in susceptibility ratios both above and below the pseudo-critical point (pseudo-critical temperature).
-A truncated ordering, $\frac{\chi_5}{\chi_1} < \frac{\chi_4}{\chi_2} < \frac{\chi_3}{\chi_1}$ is observed in a small temperature range, greater than the pseudo-critical temperature for a given lattice size in both two and three-state Potts models.
-In a yet narrow temperature range just above the pseudo-critical temperature, the complete ordering hierarchy in the susceptibility ratios is noted in the three-state Potts models for $L=128$ (illustrated in Fig.~\ref{fig:potts_ho_ratios}).
-While a complete reversal of this ordering is not observed in either of the models, we acknowledge that a partial reversal of the ordering, $\frac{\chi_5}{\chi_1} > \frac{\chi_4}{\chi_2} > \frac{\chi_3}{\chi_1}$ is seen in a small temperature range below the pseudo-critical temperature.
-Furthermore, we found that the region suitable for making comparisons between these ratios diminishes notably as the lattice size (or ``lattice volume'') increases, shrinking to a point in the infinite volume limit.
-Consequently, the orderings observed in the susceptibility ratios can be attributed to finite size effects in spin model.
+Below the pseudo-critical temperature, a complete reversal of this ordering is not observed in either model; only a partial reversal, $\frac{\chi_5}{\chi_1} > \frac{\chi_4}{\chi_2} > \frac{\chi_3}{\chi_1}$, is seen within a small temperature range.
+Furthermore, the temperature region over which meaningful comparisons between susceptibility ratios can be made diminishes notably as the lattice size (or ``lattice volume'') increases, and is expected to shrink to a point in the infinite volume limit.
+These results therefore demonstrate that while critical scaling is a universal feature of finite systems near second-order phase transitions, the ordering of higher-order cumulant ratios is not, highlighting the limitations of universality arguments for such observables.
+Instead, such ordering emerges only within narrow temperature intervals and weakens with increasing system size, indicating a strong sensitivity to model details and finite-size effects.
+Consequently, the orderings observed in the susceptibility ratios can be attributed to finite size effects in spin models.

-The spin models considered here have only a second order phase transition.
-A more realistic simulation which will be in better analogy with the expectations for the QCD phase diagram entails employing $q=3$ state Potts model on a three-dimensional lattice and with a small but non-vanishing magnetic field.
-It will be interesting to see what changes does a first order phase transition or the cross over region beyond the critical magnetic field make to the above observations on the inequality structure.